Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Permit decisions on environmental matters are subject to appeal pursuant to the specific provisions of the applicable environmental laws and ordinances and pursuant to general principles of administrative law.

 Both the person requesting a permit and third parties that have a particular interest in the matter are entitled to appeal against the permit decision.
-In the case of major projects that require an environmental impact assessment, certain environmental protection organisations have a right to appeal as well.
-The concerned organisations must fulfil certain criteria, such as:
+Based on the Federal Act on the Protection of the Environment and the Protection of Nature and Cultural Heritage Act, environmental protection organisations that fulfil certain criteria, have a right to appeal as well.

 What are the consequences of violating permit rules and decisions?

 Violating permit rules and decisions may lead to administrative sanctions and penalties.
 Administrative sanctions are, for example, the order to establish lawful conditions or the revocation of a permit.
 Administrative penalties are usually monetary fines, but can also be custodial sentences.

 Click here to view the full article.